SaltyKitkat/sysrs/README.md

 - For never changed slices, use `Rc<[T]>` (or `Rc<str>`, `Rc<Path>`);
   `Rc` is `Arc` or `Rc`, controlled by type alias.
-- For io operations, use async;
+- Use async for IO operations;
 - For other blocking operations, use `spawn_blocking`;
 - why use `rustix` rather than `libc` and `nix`
   - rustc use this